What are Paraneoplastic Neurological Syndromes?

 ¤ Loss of muscle tone or weakness

-¤ Loss of fine motor skills, such as picking up objects
+¤ Loss of fine motor skills, i.e picking up objects

 ¤ Difficulty swallowing